 Mediators of Cyprus

-Magda Zenon is a peace and human rights activist who brings with her a perspective formed within the contexts of having lived in apartheid South Africa, Greece, and now Cyprus.
-She is an active member of civil society with a focus on the integration of a gender perspective in peace processes.
-She has helped found a number of CSO’s, including Hands Across The Divide, the Gender Advisory Team, and the Cyprus Women’s Lobby, which is part of the European Women’s Lobby.
-She is also a member of the MWMN.
-Magda is a great believer in the power of story-telling and for over 5 years has hosted conversations with inspiring women from around the world about peacebuilding, gender based violence and women’s participation in decision-making on an internet based radio show called ‘kaleid’HER’scope’.
+Magda Zenon is a peace and human rights activist who brings with her a perspective formed within the contexts of having lived in apartheid South Africa, Greece, and now divided Cyprus.
+She is an active member of the local civil society with a focus on the integration of a gender perspective in peace processes.
+She has helped found several civil society organizations, including “Hands Across the Divide”, “the Gender Advisory Team”, and the Cyprus Women’s Lobby and is also a member of the Mediterranean Women Mediators Network and the Women Mediators of the Commonwealth network.
+She has helped organise a variety of events with multicultural women’s and youth groups, including two innovative events whose intention it was to broaden the base of active women on the island.
+The first was the ‘Pathways towards Sustainable Peace: Building UNSC Res 1325 on the Women, Peace and Security Agenda in Cyprus’ conference in 2017 that brought together over 50 local women to discuss women, peace and security.
+The second was the ‘Women in Peacebuilding and Mediation in Cyprus: Where we Are and Where to Next?’ workshop in 2018 that brought together a diverse group of women from throughout the island to assess the status of the women’s peacebuilding movement in Cyprus and analyse obstacles and challenges limiting women’s meaningful participation in formal peace-talks.
+Finally, she is a great believer in the power of storytelling and for over 6 years has hosted online conversations entitled kaleidHERscope with inspiring women from around the world about peacebuilding, gender-based violence and women’s participation in decision-making.